matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 federating the scheduled event (adding it to the DAG immediately).
 It increases resilience: the sender's homeserver can disconnect and the delayed message still will enter non-soft-failed state (will be sent).

-However, for the MatrixRTC use case it's requried to be able to modify the event after it has been scheduled.
+However, for the MatrixRTC use case it's required to be able to modify the event after it has been scheduled.
 As such, this approach has been discounted.

 ### MQTT style Last Will